ruchernchong/cloudflare-mobile-config/README.md

 # iOS 14 & macOS Big Sur Encrypted DNS Profile

+## Update (18 Feb 2021)

+[AdGuard for iOS](https://apps.apple.com/app/apple-store/id1047223162) has been updated with native DNS support.
+You are recommended to install the AdGuard update and use the feature.

+As such, this project will go into read-only mode with immediate effect and the configuration is still available for download for macOS usage.

 ## Disclaimer

 **BY AGREEING TO USE THE FOLLOWING CONFIGURATION, YOU ARE AWARE OF THE RISKS, DANGERS, AND THAT THIS SETTING SHALL NOT BEAR RESPONSIBILITY FOR ANY DAMAGES DONE TO YOUR DEVICES.**